Périgord: Geography

 Périgord surrounds and is named after the préfecture (capital) of the Dordogne, Périgueux, and also includes Bergerac in the south and Sarlat in the east.

 Château des Milandes in the commune of Castelnaud-la-Chapelle, built in 1489.

 Gardens of the Château de Marqueyssac, classified amongst the Notable Gardens of France by the Committee of Parks and Gardens of the French Ministry of Culture.

 In popular culture

 A visit to the province inspired the English novelist Julia Stuart to write her novel The Matchmaker of Périgord.
 Michael Crichton's novel Timeline is partially set in 1357 Périgord.
 Claude Chabrol filmed his classic thriller Le Boucher here in 1970, with references to Bergerac and the cinema at Sarlat.
-The Martin Walker crime novels featuring Bruno Courreges, chief of police, are set in the fictional town of St. Denis on the Vézère river.
+The Martin Walker crime novels featuring Bruno Courrèges, chief of police, are set in the fictional town of St. Denis on the Vézère river.
 In Christian Vincent's 2012 film Haute Cuisine (French title: Les Saveurs du Palais), the protagonist Hortense Laborie is a chef from Périgord.
 The 2013 documentary film After Winter, Spring follows the lives of family farmers in Périgord, including their struggles in the face of real estate development, government agriculture policy, and large agribusiness.